 In Section 4.2, six projects alternatives were determined to be planning and data collation projects.
 These activities fall within the PDARP/PEIS definition of an E&D project provided in Section 6.4.14 of the PDARP/PEIS and therefore, no further NEPA analysis was required.
 In Section 4.3, after a review of affected resources, several were expected to have no impacts.
 These included air quality; infrastructure; aesthetics and visual resources; and public health and safety.
-Section 4.4 includes an environmental consequences analysis for each of the proposed project alternatives (excluding planning projects) against the affected resource categories.
-Many resources were screened out before the NEPA analysis at the project level due to determination that there would be no effects to those resources across the range of projects.
-Upon conducting NEPA analyses against the remaining resources, it was determined that the project alternatives would mostly have negligible adverse effects with short- to long-term, localized, minor impacts across a few projects.
+Section 4.4 includes an environmental consequences analysis for each of the project alternatives (excluding planning projects) against the affected resource categories.
+Many resources were screened out before the NEPA analysis at the project level due to determination that there would be no effects to those resources, it was determined that the project alternatives would mostly have negligible adverse effects with short- to long-term, localized, minor impacts across a few projects.